randyrossi/fisher-modem/README.md

 Mode 97 uses the same FSK modulation for the 1200 bps downstream communication used in .v23 but for both directions giving 1200 bps full duplex.

 Mode 98 uses the same QAM modulation for the 9600 bps half duplex fax mode but uses it for both directions simultaneously for full duplex.
+You have to put the modem in originate mode on both ends for this to work (i.e. ATDT####)

 These modes would not work over a phone line but might work across a soundcard connection, for example.